onjoakimsmind/aoc/README.md

   - `AoC\Solutions\Y2024\D15` for 2024/15
 - Namespaces are automatically generated by `create` and `fetch` commands
 - Each part has its own file for better organization and independent testing
+- Traits in the same directory automatically use the same namespace

 ## Testing Framework